redisson/redisson/README.md

 Fixed - connection hangs when there are no slaves in sentinel mode
 Fixed - activate master as slave when there are no more available slaves in sentinel mode
 Fixed - skip disconnected sentinels during startup
-Fixed - slave node discovery which has been disconnected since start
+Fixed - slave node discovery in sentinel mode which has been disconnected since start

 ####03-Aug-2015 - version 2.1.0 released
 Feature - `RTopic` subscribtion/unsubscription status listener added